-If clearing for the proposed development meets the requirements of AO24.1 the PO (PO24) is met.
-However, if the clearing for the proposed development cannot meet the AO, a more robust assessment addressing the PO must be provided in the application.
+If the entire clearing for the proposed development meets the requirements of the AOs (where relevant) for PO138, being AO138.1 through to AO138.3, the PO is met.
+If the entire clearing for the proposed development cannot meet the AOs (where relevant), a more robust assessment addressing the PO must be provided with the application.